groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/emlx-to-mhtml.md

         - icon: "far fa-file-EMLX"
           title: " About EMLX File Format"
           content: |
             The EMLX file format is implemented and developed by Apple.
 The Apple Mail application uses the EMLX file format for exporting the emails.
-There are other applications as well that can open the EMLX files and convert these to other file formats.
+There are other applications as well such as GroupDocs.Conversion App that can open the EMLX files and convert these to other file formats.

           link: "https://docs.fileformat.com/email/emlx/"

     format:
         # format loop
-        - icon: "far fa-file-MHTML"
+        - icon: "far fa-file-code"
           title: " About MHTML File Format"
           content: |
             Files with MHTML extension represent a web page archive format that can be created by a number of different applications.
 The format is known as archive format because it saves the web HTML code and associated resources in a single file.
 These resources include anything linked to the webpage such as images, applets, animations, audio files and so on.
 MHTML files can be opened in a variety of applications such as Internet Explorer and Microsoft Word.
-Microsoft Windows uses MHTML file format for recording scenarios of problems observed during the usage of any application on Windows that raises issues.
-The MHTML file format encodes the page contents similar to specifications defined in message/rfc822 which is plain text email related specifications.
-The actual specifications of the format are as detailed by RFC 2557.

           link: "https://docs.fileformat.com/web/mhtml/"